Spectacular Summer Waterfalls

 The gentle slope of this waterfall makes it a popular swim spot for locals.
 This is not the waterfall to visit if you are looking for a dramatic slow-shutter photo or if you want to avoid crowds.
 Known locally as the rock slides, this location is perfect for joining locals as they let loose in the summertime.
 This is also a great location to watch salmon jumping the fish ladders during spawning season.
 Lake Creek Falls is located near Triangle Lake, about an hour northwest of Eugene.
 The small parking lot here fills up quickly so come early.

 Near the start of the McKenzie River, two large cascades can be enjoyed on a 2.6 mile (4.2 km) loop trail.
 Sahalie Falls is easy to access with a wheelchair-friendly path from the parking lot to the observation deck.
 From there, it is just 1 mile (1.6 km) past beautiful stretches of beautiful blue river to Koosah Falls.
 Each of these waterfalls are picture-worthy.
 Follow the McKenzie River as it winds back towards the Eugene - Springfield metro area for more scenic moments along the river, hot springs and foodie hot spots on the South Willamette Valley Food Trail.

 Best for Road Trippers

 The hike through lush forest and rugged lava fields is rewarding on its own, but the waterfall is a stunning display at the far end of the easy 1.5 mile (2.3 km) trail.
 For photographers, Proxy Falls is a must-see.
-Since the road to Proxy Falls is only accessible in the summer months, be prepared for crowds and consider coming early in the day.
+Since the road to Proxy Falls is only accessible in the summer months (typically opening in mid-June), be prepared for crowds and consider coming early in the day.
 Make this one of your stops on an epic road trip through the Cascade Mountains.
 Day-Use Fee area/Recreation Pass required.

 Best for History Buffs